mashedram/Church_of_Dog/Spieces/Nginx.md

 The species anatomy seems to be similar to a human, with some major differences:
 - The skin is fully white, but can be toned darker to hide away at will.
-- The ears appear more in line with a feline.
+- The ears appear more in line with a wolf.
 Unlike the popular media item called: "Catgirls", the ears are not on top of the head, and instead seem to be attached where you would expect normal human ears to be.
 - The iris glows.
 - Large canines.